Admiral Washing Machine Cycles [Issues & Solutions]

 Step 5.
 Take your new washing machine timer out of its packaging.
 Mount the new timer assembly onto the control panel and snap it into place.
 Connect the two electrical connectors to the new timer.

-See also Bosch Washing Machine Power [3 Problems & Quick Solutions]
+See also Electrolux Washing Machine Door [How To, Issues & Solutions]

 Step 6.
 Put the timer knob dial on the shaft.
 Pull the timer knob shaft out a bit and push the little pin in the shaft down with a small screwdriver.
 Put the knob onto the shaft.